hoangvq288/read_time_in_germany/README.md

 # read_time_in_germany
 Input Hour and Minute.
 The script will convert to string in German.

+If you want to practice with number in Germany please have a look at http://langpractice.com/german/#.
+This is awesome.

 ## For learning A1.
 Feel free to contribute.